NVIDIA/NeMo/docs/source/features/long_context_recipe.rst

 Access Long Context Recipe
 ========================

-NeMo 2.0 is providing tested recipes to train long context models. `The recipe is available in the NeMo LLM GPT Trainer Directory <https://github.com/NVIDIA/NeMo/tree/main/nemo/collections/llm/recipes>`_ directory.
+NeMo 2.0 is providing tested recipes to train long context models. `The recipe is available in the NeMo LLM GPT Trainer <https://github.com/NVIDIA/NeMo/tree/main/nemo/collections/llm/recipes>`_ directory.

 The following charts for the Llama-3, Mixtral, and Nemotron models show the different sequence lengths supported by each model at various sizes.